Este portal utiliza "cookies". Se quiser saber mais sobre cookies, quais as suas finalidades e como geri‑los, consulte a nossa Política de privacidade

 • Strengthening interoperability between systems;

-Prior assessment of strategic investments
+Prior assessment of strategic investments:

 Strategic framework